Germany–Iran relations: First Pahlavi era and Nazi Germany

 From 1939 to 1941, Iran's top foreign trade partner (nearly 50% of its total trade) was Germany, which helped Iran in opening modern sea and air communications with the rest of the world.

 Demands from the Allies for the expulsion of German residents in Iran, mostly workers and diplomats, were refused by the Shah.
 A British embassy report in 1940, estimated that there were almost 1,000 German nationals in Iran.
 According to Iran's Ettelaat newspaper, there were actually 690 German nationals in Iran (out of a total of 4,630 foreigners, including 2,590 British).
 Jean Beaumont estimates that "probably more than 3,000" Germans actually lived in Iran, but they were believed to have a disproportionate influence because of their employment in strategic government industries and Iran's transport and communications network".

 However, the Iranians also began to reduce their trade with the Germans under Allied demands.
 Reza Shah even though in close ties with Axis, sought to appear neutral and to keep the Allies close, which was becoming increasingly difficult with the British and Soviet demands on Iran.
 Many British forces were already present in Iraq as a result of the Anglo-Iraqi War earlier in 1941.
 Thus, British troops were stationed on the western border of Iran prior to the invasion.

-In 1941, because of his heavy Nazi tendencies, and out of fear of another genocide of semites taking place, the Allies forced Reza Shah to abdicate the throne to his son, Mohammad Reza Pahlavi.
+In 1941, partly because of his sympathies towards Germany, the Allies forced Reza Shah to abdicate the throne to his son, Mohammad Reza Pahlavi.
 His followers, who refused the British occupation of Iran, such as Fazlollah Zahedi and Mohammad Hosein Airom, shared similar fates.
 The British believed that Zahedi was planning a mass uprising against Allies, in cooperation with Nazi forces.
 He was arrested and found with German weapons and correspondence from a German agent.
 He was flown out of the country and interned in Palestine.